ndcbe/data-and-computing/notebooks/14/design_of_experiments.md

 # Design of Experiments

-Topics:
+## Chapter Learning Objectives
+1. Quantify the value of proposed experiments or new measurements
+2. Recommend experimental conditions that maximize information gain

+## Coming Soon:
 * Space-filling designs
+* Classical DOE including factorial and partial factorial
+* Model-based design of experiments for parameter precision
-* Model-based design of experiments
+* Model-based design of experiments for model discrimination
-* Alphabetic Criteria
-* Example